Divide-Then-Rule: A Cluster-Driven Hierarchical Interpolator for Attribute-Missing Graphs: Proposed Method

-Specifically, HNAI classifies attribute-missing nodes into three categories based on the attribute completeness of their 1-hop neighborhood: (1) $\mathcal{V}^{m}_\text{all-known}$, where all neighbors are attribute-complete; (2) $\mathcal{V}^{m}_\text{some-known}$, where some neighbors are attribute-complete and others are attribute-missing; and (3) $\mathcal{V}^{m}_\text{all-unknown}$, where all neighbors are attribute-missing.
+Specifically, HNAI classifies attribute-missing nodes into three categories based on their 1-hop neighborhood: (1) $\hat{\mathcal{V}}^{m}$, where all neighbors are attribute-complete; (2) $\tilde{\mathcal{V}}^{m}$, where some neighbors are attribute-complete and others are attribute-missing; and (3) $\hat{\mathcal{V}}^{m}$, where all neighbors are attribute-missing.
 These categories are illustrated in Fig.~\ref{figure1}, and the classification process is formally defined by the following equation:

-where, $v_i$ denotes an attribute-missing node, $v_j$ represents a neighboring node of the attribute-missing node, and $\mathcal{N}(i)$ indicates the 1-hop neighborhoods of node $i$.
+where $v_i$ denotes an attribute-missing node, $v_j$ represents a neighboring node of the attribute-missing node, and $\mathcal{N}(i)$ indicates the 1-hop neighborhoods of node $i$.

 Subsequently, specific imputation strategies are applied to each category of attribute-missing nodes.
-The iterative process involves: (1) imputing $\mathcal{V}^{m}_\text{all-known}$, (2) imputing $\mathcal{V}^{m}_\text{some-known}$, and (3) reclassification using Eq.~(\ref{eq6}).
-Finally, $\mathcal{V}^{m}_\text{all-unknown}$ nodes, the most challenging to impute, are estimated last.
+The iterative process involves: (1) imputing $\hat{\mathcal{V}}^{m}$, (2) imputing $\tilde{\mathcal{V}}^{m}$, and (3) reclassification using Eq.~(\ref{eq6}).
+Finally, $\hat{\mathcal{V}}^{m}$ nodes, the most challenging to impute, are estimated last.

-\textbf{Nodes with All Known Neighbors} $\mathcal{V}^{m}_\text{all-known}$.
+\textbf{Nodes with All Known Neighbors} $\hat{\mathcal{V}}^{m}$.
 Based on the homogeneity assumption, these neighboring nodes typically belong to the same cluster during the clustering process.
-Thus, $\mathcal{V}^{m}_\text{all-known}$ can be directly treated as attribute-complete nodes, as justified in \textbf{Proposition 1}:
+Thus, $\hat{\mathcal{V}}^{m}$ can be directly treated as attribute-complete nodes, as justified in \textbf{Proposition 1}:

-\begin{proposition} For any $v_i \in \mathcal{V}^{m}_\text{all-known}$, its feature imputation is based on a non-negative linear combination of its fully observed neighbors in the 1-hop neighborhood.
+\begin{proposition} For any $v_i \in \hat{\mathcal{V}}^{m}$, its feature imputation is based on a non-negative linear combination of its fully observed neighbors in the 1-hop neighborhood.
 Therefore, it is reasonable to treat it as an attribute-complete node. \end{proposition}

-\begin{proof} For any $v_i \in \mathcal{V}^{m}_\text{all-known}$, its imputation process entirely depends on the attribute-complete nodes in its 1-hop neighborhood.
-According to Eq.(\ref{eq4}), the imputed features of node can be represented as a non-negative linear combination of its attribute-complete neighbors, normalized by the adjacency matrix.
-Specifically, for any $v_i \in \mathcal{V}^{m}_\text{all-known}$, the imputed feature $\mathbf{x}_i$ can be written as:
+\begin{proof} For any $v_i \in \hat{\mathcal{V}}^{m}$, its imputation process entirely depends on the attribute-complete nodes in its 1-hop neighborhood.
+According to Eq.(\ref{eq4_simple}), the imputed features of a node can be represented as a non-negative linear combination of its attribute-complete neighbors, normalized by the adjacency matrix.
+Specifically, for any $v_i \in \hat{\mathcal{V}}^{m}$, the imputed feature $\mathbf{x}_i$ can be written as:

 where $\hat{a}_{ij} \in (0,1)$ and $\sum\limits_{v_j \in \mathcal{N}(i)}\hat{a}_{ij} \leq 1$.
 Thus, this implies that the imputed node feature $\mathbf{x}_i$ lies within the convex hull defined by the features of its neighbors, ensuring that it is located within the feature space formed by these neighbors.